Skip to main content

 • Use Weight Training Mode for pain-free range strengthening, starting at low loads and progressing based on symptoms.

-• The Resistance Band Mode can provide accommodating resistance that reduces load at end-range flexion where patellofemoral compression is highest.
+• Resistance Band Mode can provide accommodating resistance that reduces load at end-range flexion where patellofemoral compression is highest.

 Achilles and calf rehabilitation